styfenschaer/rocket-fft/README.md

 # rocket-fft

-Rocket-FFT makes Numba aware of `numpy.fft` and `scipy.fft`.
-It takes its name from the *Pocketfft* Fourier library used in the backend, and Numba's goal of making your scientific Python code blazingly fast — like a rocket 🚀.
+Rocket-FFT makes [Numba](https://numba.pydata.org/) aware of `numpy.fft` and `scipy.fft`.
+It takes its name from the [PocketFFT](https://github.com/hayguen/pocketfft) Fast Fourier Transformation library used in the backend, and Numba's goal of making your scientific Python code blazingly fast — like a rocket 🚀.

-*Rocket-FFT* is a *work in progress* project that has been a one-man show so far.
+Rocket-FFT is a *work in progress* project that has been a one-man show so far.
 I wrote it a long time ago and never published it because I thought it was wrong to publish it incomplete.
 Finally, I convinced myself that it is better to share a good Numba extension than to never share a perfect one.
 What does it mean for the user?
-Rocket-FFT has been tested against almost all SciPy and Numpy test suites (with some limitations due to Numba), which include more than 1,000 test cases.
+Rocket-FFT has been tested against almost all [SciPy](https://scipy.org/) and [Numpy](https://numpy.org/) test suites (with some limitations due to Numba), which include more than 1,000 test cases.
 Therefore I would consider it somewhat safe to use.
 I still expect some bugs, probably related to the typing of the function overloads, for which I have not yet written tests.
 I very much welcome you to report bugs to me so I can iron them out.

 ## Getting started
 To use Rocket-FFT, just clone this repository, type